RomaTeng/ORB-VINS_RK4/README.md

 ******
-Below is the primary README of Jingpang's code [LearVIORB].
+Below is the primary README of Jingpang's code [LearnVIORB].
 Not bug-free.
 Not real-time.
 Just try the basic ideas of Visual Inertial SLAM in above paper.
 Welcome to improve it together!

 Build with `build.sh`.
 Modify the path in `config/euroc.yaml`.